Do you enjoy looking at unusual pictures of Boston? My self-directed Boston Photos assignment was not as productive as I wanted in such a short time.

 This photo on the left is the original King's Old State House.

-I used a little Gaussian Blur in Adobe Photoshop to separate it from the surrounding modern skyscrapers.
+I used a little of the blur retouching tool in Adobe Photoshop to separate it from the surrounding modern skyscrapers.

 Getting the right exposure was challenging.
 If I had just let my meter pick the right settings, the buildings would have been badly underexposed.